 - After preparing the appeal, the student should deliver this appeal to the course instructor and attempt to resolve the issue directly with the instructor.
 Written grade appeals must be delivered to the instructor no later than 10 business days after the start of the regular (fall or spring) semester immediately following the semester in which the contested grade was received.
-In the event that the course instructor is unavailable because of leave, illness, sabbatical, retirement, or resignation from the university, the course coordinator (first) or the Department Head/Division Director (second) shall represent the instructor.
+In the event that the course instructor is unavailable because of leave, illness, sabbatical, retirement, or resignation from the university, the course coordinator (first) or the Department Head/Program Director (second) shall represent the instructor.

 - If after discussion with the instructor, the student is still dissatisfied, he or she can proceed with the appeal by emailing a copy of the appeal and a copy of a summary of the instructor/student meetings held in connection with the previous step to the Academic Standards Committee.
 All information must be submitted to the committee no later than 25 business days after the start of the semester immediately following the semester in which the contested grade was received.